score-json/nlohmann_json/TSF/README.md

 ## Assumptions of use

-This description of an update process is based on the following structure of the repository WHICH IS NOT THE CASE YET.
+This description of the update process is based on the following structure of the repository.
-It is assumed that the repository possesses a default branch called ``main`` containing the most recent documented version of ``nlohmann/json`` together with its documentation.
+It is assumed that the repository has a default branch called ``main`` containing the most recent documented version of ``nlohmann/json`` together with its documentation.
-Additionally, there is a branch ``develop``, which is **not** intended to mirror the branch of ``nlohmann/json`` with the same name, but instead serves as an in-repository testing ground for changes to either the library or its documentation.
-The releases of the documented version are identified by tags on ``main``.
+The releases of the documented nlohmann/json version are identified by release notes on ``main``.
-Moreover, the branch protection rules for ``main`` are set as described in the description of the forking process in ``TSF/README.md`` (WIP).

 Note that there is **no automatic information** on the existence of a new release in the original ``nlohmann/json``; instead the possibility to update is detected **manually**.
 Note further that, due to the currently relatively limited use of nlohmann/json within S-CORE, there appears currently no inherent need to keep the version up to date.